Photo by Jay Kenton Manning

 * I did not discover I was a writer until the age of thirty-four.

 * I traded the Wild West for the Sleepy South for artistic inspiration.

 * My first novel hides in a box and has never been seen by my agent.

 * I have never EVER had writer's block.

 Listen to this fun podcast discussing my women's fiction novel, GAGA, which is a Self-e Library Selection.

-Or this podcast on StoryBeat, with the amazing host Steve Cuden.
+Or this podcast on StoryBeat, with the amazingly gifted and knowledgeable host Steve Cuden.

-Check out this television interview where I discuss my Young Adult novel, Upside Down in a Laura Ingalls Town (forward to 30:30), winner of the Sarton Women's Literary Award the North Carolina Author Project Award, and a Taleflick Road to Discovery Semi-finalist.
+Check out this television interview where I discuss my Young Adult novel, Upside Down in a Laura Ingalls Town (forward to 30:30), winner of the Sarton Women's Literary Award the North Carolina Author Project Award, Story Monsters Certificate of Excellence, and a Taleflick Road to Development Finalist.
+Also now a stage play!